HMAS Sirius (O 266): Construction and acquisition

 Delos was built at Hyundai Mipo Dockyard in South Korea.
 Another five ships were built to the same design, all for civilian service.
 She was launched on 12 April 2004, and was purchased by the Australian Government on 3 June 2004 and handed over from Hyundai on 16 June 2004, with the intention of modifying her as a replacement for HMAS Westralia for the Royal Australian Navy (RAN).
-Delos was leased (bareboat charter) to Teekay Shipping for operation as an commercial oil tanker until September 2005, then was taken up by Tenix Defence (which had been awarded the A$60 million conversion contract on 15 March 2005) for conversion into a replenishment vessel, which was completed 5 weeks ahead of schedule.
+Delos was leased (bareboat charter) to Teekay Shipping for operation as a commercial oil tanker until September 2005, then was taken up by Tenix Defence (which had been awarded the A$60 million conversion contract on 15 March 2005) for conversion into a replenishment vessel, which was completed 5 weeks ahead of schedule.
 Sirius was commissioned into the RAN on 16 September 2006, in a ceremony that included Westralia's decommissioning.
 While HMAS Sirius is the first ship of this name to serve as part of the RAN, she is named after HMS Sirius, the flagship of the First Fleet of British convicts sent to Australia in 1788.

 Sirius had a full load displacement of 46,775 tonnes, is 191.3 m in length, with a beam of 32 m and a draught of 11 m.
 Propulsion machinery consisted of a single propeller shaft driven by a single Hyundai B&W 6S 50MC diesel engine, supplemented by a bow thruster.
 Top speed was 16.5 kn, and the ship had a range of 16,000 nmi at 14 kn.
 Sirius could carry up to 34,806 m3 of fuel, including 5,486 m3 of helicopter aviation fuel, plus 240 tonnes of dry stores carried in a container deck designed for twelve 20 ft intermodal containers.
 Modifications by Tenix included the fitting of two replenishment points (one on each side, allowing the underway replenishment of two ships simultaneously), installation of a helicopter deck aft of the superstructure, fitting of the container deck, addition of two 70-man lifeboats and two rigid-hulled inflatable boats (RHIBs) (the latter sourced from Westralia), and modification of the internal layout and equipment to bring it to naval standards.
 Sirius was armed with five 12.7 mm machine guns for self defence.
 The ship's company included 8 officers and 46 sailors.

 Originally, the RAN planned to have a ship specially constructed for the role.
 The decision to instead purchase an under-construction civilian tanker and modify her for military service allowed Sirius to enter service three years before originally planned, at half the acquisition project's planned cost.